About Me

 Many people kept telling me I needed to write.
 I always felt called to write to share the spiritual lessons that God was teaching me in the midst of suffering, but I was thinking more of a book, not a blog.
 I never dreamt of blogging, but I felt called to share the spiritual lessons I was learning in a tangible way to others, because I knew how much I could have benefitted from reading about a fellow suffering Catholic’s spiritual journey during my own deepest struggles.

-In 2020, my spiritual director at the time was eager for me to start blogging.
-I took it to prayer, and God confirmed His desire for me to write but made it clear that it was not the right time at that point.
-I would write for myself but not for others.
-I kept bringing the question of “when to start” to God at weekly adoration.
-Suddenly, one Friday, I got a “yes, now” answer from Him.
-I was surprised and chuckled because I didn’t know what was different about that Friday than the previous Friday (or any other day for that matter), but I went with it, came home, and started figuring out how to create a website.
-If you know me, you know that technology and web design are not particular gifts of mine!
+In 2019-2020, my spiritual director at the time was eager for me to start blogging.
+I took it to prayer, and God confirmed His desire for me to write and share but made it clear that it was not the time yet.
+So, I wrote for Him and for myself but not for others.
+I kept bringing the question of “when to start sharing this with others” to God at weekly adoration.
+Suddenly, one Friday I got a “yes, now” answer from Him in my heart when I was in adoration.
+I was surprised and chuckled because I didn’t know what was different about that Friday from the previous Friday (or any other day), but I went with it, came home, and started figuring out how to create a blog site.
+If you know me, you know that technology and web design are not particular gifts of mine, so that was an interesting process!

 How the Blog Got its Name